Naninovel/naninovel.github.io/docs/faq/index.md

 Use [command inlining](/guide/naninovel-scripts#command-inlining).

-## Hot to run commands concurrently?
+## How to run commands concurrently?

 Use `wait` parameter, eg:
 ```nani